nov-solutions/sol-web/README.md

 0. Clone the repository

-1. Populate the keys in the `.env` and `.prod.env` files with appropriate values for the project
+1. Populate the keys in the `.env` file with appropriate values for the project

 2. Run `python find_replace.py` in the root directory